ClearskyApp06/clearskyservices/readme.md

 Once the new hostname is live, both the existing and new hostnames will function simultaneously for a transition period, afterward, the old services will be unavailable.
 We will announce when the new hostname is live.

+**11/1/2025**:

+The new hostname `public.api.clearsky.services` is now live!
+You can start using it right away.
+To allow for a smooth transition, the old hostname will remain functional for 2 weeks, until 11/16/2025 at 6pm pacific time.

 ## Issues
 If you encounter any issues or have suggestions for improvements, please open an issue ticket on our [GitHub repository](https://github.com/ClearskyApp06/clearskyservices/issues).